top of page

 Designed by FreePik

 I still remember the first time I tried to book a “budget-friendly” trip abroad in my 20s.
 I proudly snagged a $300 round-trip flight… that had two layovers, an overnight airport stay on an airport bench, and an arrival time of 3:00 AM in a city I barely knew.
 Fast forward to my 40s, and let’s just say my priorities (and my patience) have changed.
-I’m still a thrifty traveler, but now I consider comfort and what my body can actually tolerate when planning trips abroad, especially to Europe.
+I’m still a thrifty traveler, but now, when planning a trip to Europe after 40, comfort is key and I consider what my body can actually tolerate.
 Now, I want good airline deals, a hotel with a comfortable bed that doesn't double as a medieval torture device, and an itinerary that won’t leave me in need of a chiropractor by day three.

-If you're looking for stress-free travel tips for midlife travelers, here are four things to help you plan that European getaway that you deserve and is long overdue!
+If you're looking for stress-free travel tips for midlife travelers, learn how to secure flight deals, comfortable stays, use technology when traveling and plan that perfect itinerary.
+These top four travel tips will help you plan that European getaway that you deserve and is long overdue!

 First, start early.
 It's like being ahead of the game—get your tickets three to six months in advance.
 But that doesn't mean you have to stay up past your bedtime every night checking ticket prices.